Carrie Nation: Legacy

 In 1918, a drinking fountain was erected in Nation's memory by the Woman's Christian Temperance Union.
 It is located at Naftzger Memorial Park in Wichita, Kansas.
 One myth is that the fountain was nearly destroyed at one time by a beer truck hitting it; Jamie Tracy, a curator of the Wichita-Sedgwick County Historical Museum, has not found any evidence for this ironic tale.
 In July 2018 a life-size bronze statue of Nation was erected in front of the Eaton Hotel (at the time called the Carey Hotel), the location of her raid in Wichita, Kansas.

 The play Carry Nation ran on Broadway and starred Esther Dale.
 Beverly Wolff performed the title role in the opera Carry Nation.
 Nation was portrayed by Valerie Buhagiar in Season 9 Episode 6 of the Canadian TV series Murdoch Mysteries.
 In "Bar Fights" (Episode 3, Season 4) of Comedy Central's Drunk History, Nation is portrayed by Vanessa Bayer.
 A fictionalized version of Nation is portrayed in the musical Queen of the Mist, wherein she crosses paths with Annie Edson Taylor.
 Nation was portrayed by Julia Murney in the original Off-Broadway production.

 In the satirical musical melodrama Beyond the Valley of the Dolls the band the Kelly Affair change their name to the Carrie Nations.
 In the Kurt Vonnegut story, Welcome to the Monkey House, the fictional J. Edgar Nation's name is a mixture made up from J. Edgar Hoover and Carrie Nation.
 F.B.I. director Hoover "was vigorous in his moral judgments."
-Nation's message is also present through the character Nancy McLuhan who is convinced that gin is the worst drug of all.
+Nation's message is also present through the character Nancy McLuhan, who is convinced that gin is the worst drug of all.
 DJs Nita Aviance and Will Automagic formed the duo The Carry Nation.

-Neil Munro gives a satirical account of an encounter with Carrie Nation in his Erchie MacPherson story, "Erchie and Carrie", first published in the Glasgow Evening News of 14 December 1908.
-In 1977 Gary Dahl, inventor of the Pet Rock, used his proceeds from that fad to renovate and open a bar in Los Gatos, California which he jokingly named "Carrie Nation's Saloon."
-Broken Hatchet Brewing a microbrewery in Belton, Missouri is named in her "honor".
+Neil Munro gives a satirical account of an encounter with Carrie Nation in his Erchie MacPherson story, "Erchie and Carrie", first published in the Glasgow Evening News of December 14, 1908.
+In 1977 Gary Dahl, inventor of the Pet Rock, used his proceeds from that fad to renovate and open a bar in Los Gatos, California which he jokingly named "Carrie Nation's Saloon".
+Broken Hatchet Brewing, a microbrewery in Belton, Missouri, is named in her honor.

 Carry A. Nation House in Kentucky was a home of Carrie Nation, and was a 10-room house then.
 It is now listed on the National Register of Historic Places in Garrard County, Kentucky, United States.
 It was built in 1846.
-Nation's home in Medicine Lodge, Kansas, the Carrie Nation House, was bought by the Woman's Christian Temperance Union in the 1950s and was declared a U.S. National Historic Landmark in 1976.
+Nation's home in Medicine Lodge, Kansas, the Carrie Nation House, was declared a U.S. National Historic Landmark in 1976.